emahuni/em-async-events/README.md

 #### Issues
 - Major issue with using standard event bus is that it creates a new `Vue` instance with lots of unused methods and properties.
-- It is managed by Vue, thereby creating a lot of overhead.
+- It is managed by Vue since it'll be a complete Vue component, thereby creating a lot of overhead.

- `vue-hooked-async-events` on the other hand creates a simple object containing awesome events-related functionalities.
+`vue-hooked-async-events` on the other hand creates a simple object containing awesome events-related functionalities that doesn't add any overhead or watchers/observers of any kind.

-- You can't just write `this.$eventBus.off()` in order to unsubscribe only this component from all events it was subscribed to, that will instead remove all events from everywhere.
+- You can't quickly remove events by just writing `this.$eventBus.off()` to unsubscribe only `this` component's events.
+Even if it is typed it will remove all events it was subscribed to that have a common event type amongst components eg: `this.$eventBus.off('some-event')`.
-- You remove events manually.
-You have to make sure you manually remove events in the component you listen from:
+- You have to make sure you manually remove events in the component you listen from eg:
 ```javascript
     beforeDestroy() {
         this.$eventBus.off('event-one', this.methodOne);